What Is A Cavity? & Why Did You Get One?

 Composite is the filling material of choice when it comes to matching your tooth color.
 Composite fillings consist of plastic and glass particles.
 They have become the most popular filling materials because they can match your existing tooth color and they also solidly bond or glue to the tooth.

 After the decay in your tooth has been cleaned a cleansing gel is applied.
 Next, a bonding solution is applied, finally followed by the composite filling material.
 The Composite is hardened by applying a high-intensity blue light.
 It only takes a few seconds for the materials to harden.

 Once the tooth is filled and the composite has hardened, the filling is checked to ensure the proper shape and look.
 At this point, any necessary adjustments are made and then your filling is complete.

 New Composite Filling Expectations

 Following the filling procedure, it is very common to experience some discomfort, normally at the site of the anesthetic or at the tooth itself.
-To alleviate the discomfort you can follow your dentist recommendation on taking an over the counter pain medication such as Advil that contains ibuprofen.
+To alleviate the discomfort you can follow your dentist’s recommendation on taking an over-the-counter pain medication such as Advil that contains ibuprofen.
 If your symptoms persist then you should visit your dentist.